isaiahchen28/TwitterAnalysis/README.md

 **Calculate Term Co-Occurrences:** This function will return the most commonly used pairs of terms that appear in the same Tweets.
 This gives us a better idea of the context in which certain terms appear.

 **Search Word Co-Occurrences:** Given a user-specified keyword, this function will return the terms that appear the most frequently in the same Tweets with the keyword.
-If we have a specific term or keyword and we want to see which other terms appear alongside it, this function is usefl in this regard.
+If we have a specific term or keyword and we want to see which other terms appear alongside it, this function is useful in this regard.

 **Sentiment Analysis:** This function performs sentiment analysis using Semantic Orientation (SO) and Pointwise Mutual Information (PMI) as the relevant metrics.
 The semantic orientation of a word is defined as the difference between its associations with other positive and negative words.
 The PMI is an indicator of how associated two terms are.
 The relevant equations for calculating both of these metrics can be found in Peter D. Turney's paper, which is linked above.
 This function also makes use of compiled lexicons of positive and negative words that are stored in two appropriately named text files.
 These lexicons have been compiled by [Minqing Hu and Bing Liu](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon).